pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * Time the player selected measure in autoplay mode: adjust timing if required
 * Minor bug: I can't change/save the username without making other changes (that engage the save button).
 * Improve startup delay.
+* Search for song on web with & in the title

 ## Release  1.3